huseyin-aln/Todo-App-Auth-D/README.md

 ## Acknowledgements
 - ToDo App was created with CRUD operations using django structure.
 The templates created were visualized using bootstrap and style.css.
+- This project includes auth processes unlike the other Todo-App on my page.
+The user cannot add any todo to the list without login.
+Also published this project in pythonanywhere environment.

 ## Contact